public class RuntimeExceptionDao<T,ID> extends Object implements Dao<T,ID>

 the transactions on the single connection.
 Android (for example) will synchronize.
 Also, you may also need to

-synchronize calls to here and calls to Dao.setAutoCommit(DatabaseConnection, boolean)
+synchronize calls to here and calls to Dao.setAutoCommit(DatabaseConnection, boolean).

-public String objectToString(T data)
+callBatchTasks in interface Dao<T,ID>Dao.callBatchTasks(Callable)public String objectToString(T data)

 Dao